turingschool/backend-curriculum-site/module4/projects/quantified-self-back-end.md

 ## Learning Goals

-- Student will experience API implementation in something other than Ruby/Rails
+- Student will experience service implementation in something other than Ruby/Rails
 - Student will write JavaScript on the back end in Node
 - Student will design, build and test a service using a Express, a simple framework for Node
 - Student will use SQL for all database communication